ExtensionEngine/tech-guide/recipes/automated-testing.md

 #### Antipatterns

 ### E2E Tests

 These tests are executed within a browser environment (Playwright, Selenium, etc.).
-The purpose of these tests is to make sure that interacting with the application UI produces the expected result.
+The purpose of these tests is to make sure that interacting with the application UI produces the expected result, verifying the application’s functionality from a user’s perspective.

 Usually, these tests will cover a large portion of the codebase with least amount of code.
 Because of that, they can be the first tests to be added to existing project that has no tests or has low test coverage.

 These tests should not cover all of the use cases because they are the slowest to run.
 If we need to test edge cases, we should try to implement those at a lower level (integration or unit tests).

 #### When to use
-- Test user interaction with the application UI.
+- To validate user interactions and critical workflows in the application UI.
+- For testing full system integration across multiple services or components.

 #### When **not** to use
 - For data validation.

 #### Best practices
+- Focus on the most important user workflows rather than attempting exhaustive coverage.
+- Each test should be able to run independently, with the environment reset to a known state before every test.
 - Performance is key in these tests.
 We want to run tests as often as possible and good performance will allow that.
 - Flaky tests should be immediately disabled and refactored.
 Flaky tests will cause the team to ignore or bypass the tests and these should be dealt with immediately.
+- Ensure consistent data states to avoid test failures due to variability in backend systems or environments.
+- Run tests in parallel and isolate them from external dependencies to improve speed and reliability.
+- Automate E2E tests in your CI/CD pipeline to catch regressions early in the deployment process.

 #### Antipatterns
+- Avoid trying to cover all use cases or edge cases in E2E tests; these are better suited for unit or integration tests.
+- Don’t bypass or disable flaky tests without fixing them, as they undermine the test suite’s reliability.

 ### Performance Tests